0xideas/sequifier/README.md

 Sequifier supports distributed training using torch `DistributedDataParallel`.
 To make use of multi gpu support, the write format of the preprocessing step must be set to 'pt' and `merge_output` must be set to `false` in the preprocessing config.

+### System Requirements

+Tiny transformer models on little data can be trained on CPU.
+Bigger ones require an Nvidia GPU with a compatible cuda version installed.

+Sequifier currently runs on MacOS and Ubuntu.

 ## Citation

 Please cite with: